mheydasch/graph_app/README.md

 The software is currently optimized for the unique id having the following format:
 W{}_S{}_E{}.format(wellname, FoV name, TrackID).
 This is relevant for finding the associated images.
-To make changes to this format edit the function update_image_overlay() in the file app_launcher.py.
+To make changes to this format edit the key pattern variable in the function update_images() in the file app_launcher.py.

 Your filename needs to contain the unique ID to be associated to the data.